 My Whatsapp is not backing up Android 💥

-These are seven suggestions for iOS users who have the Whatsapp is not backing up problem on Android.
-If you have an Android phone you are wrong here and should read this article instead.
-Okay, let's get started.
-Always make sure you have a decent internet connection for your phone and PC.
+Here are seven tips for Android users encountering the "WhatsApp is not backing up" issue on Android.
+If you're an iPhone user, this guide isn't for you; please check out this article instead.
+Now, let's dive in.
+Always ensure you have a reliable internet connection for both your phone and PC.

 7. Google Play Services

-Although you might not use Google Play Services directly, it can affect the functioning of nearly every app on your smartphone.
-The outdated Play Services could be one reason Whatsapp backup is stuck on Android.
-This can be fixed by going to the Google Play Store and looking for Play Services.
-Upgrade it.
+While you might not interact directly with Google Play Services, they can influence the functioning of nearly all apps on your smartphone.
+Outdated Play Services could be a reason for a stuck WhatsApp backup on Android.
+Address this by updating Play Services via the Google Play Store.